Clinical_Pharmacy_03

 Overview

-The programme consists of clinical and practice modules with real life application.
+The programme consists of modules which align to the four pillars of clinical practice with real life application.
 The course requires minimal attendance using blended learning to meet the individual needs of students.
+There is the option to include the Practice Certificate in Independent Prescribing for pharmacists within the programme studies.

 DMU values the student experience and prides itself on the support it offers to postgraduate students.
-The course aims to further develop your approach to patient care and enhance your employability skills, creating confident pharmacists, equipped with the knowledge and skills required to deliver high quality patient care.
+The course aims to further develop students approach to patient care and enhance employability skills, creating confident pharmacists, equipped with the knowledge and skills required to deliver high quality patient care.

 Key features